giantswarm/inago/docs/elasticsearch.md

 ```
 The arguments used here mean that Inago is allowed to create one additional slice during the update (meaning there will be no more than four instances of Elasticsearch running at any time), and that at least two instances of Elasticsearch have to be running at any time.

 The `ready-secs` flag determines how long to wait between rounds of updating.
 This value gives Elasticsearch enough time to replicate any necessary data.
+The amount of time required is dependent on your setup,
+and is affected by the amount of data.

 The IDs of the new group slices created during the update are printed in the output.